zooba/pymanager/doc/using.rst

 Configuration
 -------------

-PyManager is configured with a hierarchy of configuration files, environment variables, command-line options, and registry settings.
+Python install manager is configured with a hierarchy of configuration files, environment variables, command-line options, and registry settings.
 In general, configuration files have the ability to configure everything, including the location of other configuration files, while registry settings are administrator only and override all other settings.
 Command-line options will override